Does My Dispensary Need Security?

 To Ensure Safe and Compliant Transportation

 If your dispensary is involved in the transportation of cannabis products, it is important to remain in compliance with state regulations.
 Transporting cannabis products isn’t as simple and straight-forward as delivering groceries or other typical goods.
 Given the nature of cannabis in the federal scope, certain regulations need to be followed, and every state where marijuana is legal in any capacity will have its own set of regulations that dispensaries must adhere to.

 Compliance is just the tip of the iceberg.
 There is also the safety of the driver and those who are loading and unloading the truck at different points that must be considered.
 The fact that these vehicles will be carrying a substance that thieves can easily sell in illegal markets puts them at high risk for theft.
 Additionally, the fact that large sums of cash are involved will make these vehicles moving targets.
-The secure transportation of cannabis and cash is a crucial component of a dispensary’s overall safety procedures to protect the business’ assets and the people involved in these activities.
+The secure transportation of cannabis and cash is a crucial component of a dispensary’s security and overall safety procedures to protect the business’ assets and the people involved in these activities.

 In the cannabis industry, safety and security are key to maintaining a successful and profitable business.
 A lack of security cause profit loss and can jeopardize the safety of employees and patients.
 Having a sound security system and adequate safety procedures in place that cover all aspects of your cannabis dispensary is important, so do your due diligence to develop a robust system of your own.